 You’ve probably heard it: That loud, proud “cock-a-doodle-doo” breaking the quiet of early morning.
 Roosters seem to know exactly when the sun’s about to rise.
 But is it the light that wakes them?
 Or something deeper?
+Just like the subtle shifts we notice when daylight saving time changes, roosters too sense rhythm far beyond what we can see.

 It’s Not Just About the Light